-16.5 Vice Chairman
+16.5 Appointment of the Vice Chairman and Senior Independent Director

-16.5.1 For the purposes of enabling the proceedings of the trust to be conducted in the absence of the Chair, the Council of Governors will appoint a Non-Executive Director to be Vice Chair for such a period, not exceeding the remainder of their term as a Non-Executive Director of the trust.
+- 16.5.1 For the purposes of enabling the proceedings of the trustTrust to be conducted in the absence of the Chairman, the Council of Governors will appoint by simple majority, following a recommendation from the Chairman, a Non-Executive Director to be Vice Chairman for such a period, not exceeding the remainder of their term as a Non-Executive Director of the trustTrust. - The Board of Directors, following a recommendation from the Chairman and in consultation with the Council of Governors, will appoint a Non-Executive Director to be Senior Independent Director for such a period, not exceeding the remainder of their term as a Non-Executive Director of the trustTrust.

-16.6 Remuneration Committees
+16.6 Remuneration and Nominations Committees

-16.6.1 The Remuneration Committee of Non-Executive Directors shall decide the terms and conditions of office, including remuneration and allowances, of the Executive Directors (including the Chief Executive).
-The Director of Workforce and Organisational Development shall be the Secretary to this Committee.
+- The Remuneration and Nominations Committee of Non-Executive Directors shall decide the terms and conditions of office, including remuneration and allowances, of the Executive Directors (including the Chief Executive).
+The Director of Workforce and Organisational Development shall be the secretary to this Committee.
 The Chief Executive shall be in attendance at the request of the Committee.
-Neither the Director of Workforce and Organisational Development nor the Chief Executive shall be present to the discussion of their own remuneration.

-- 16.6.2 The Remuneration Committee of Governors shall recommend to the Council of Governors the terms and conditions of office, including remuneration and allowances, of the Non-Executive Directors, including the Chairman. - 16.6.3 The remuneration for Directors is to be disclosed in the annual report.
+Neither the Director of Workforce and Organisational Development nor the Chief Executive shall be present to the discussion of their own remuneration. - 16.6.2 The Remuneration, and Nominations and Conduct Committee of Governors shall recommend to the Council of Governors the terms and conditions of office, including remuneration and allowances, of the Non-Executive Directors, including the Chairman. - 16.6.3 The remuneration for Directors is to be disclosed in the annual report. - 16.7 Disqualification

-16.7 Disqualification